mgallegoa/conceptsProbes/react-ts-list-app/README.md

-### React + TypeScript + Vite
+## React + TypeScript + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Generate with a vite template for a minimal setup to get React.

+This app add items to a list.

+Create with Typescript and testing with vitest

 ## TESTING